Kombai people: Way of life

 Like many other Papuan ethnic tribes, the Kombai people are hunter-gatherers.
 They hunt pigs and other forest animals, using small dogs to track down and kill their prey.
-For fishing, the Kombai build small dams in the stream and pour a poison from a toxic root into the water.
+In order to fish, the Kombai build small dams in the stream and pour a poison from a toxic root into the water.
 This forces the fish to come to the surface, making them easy to catch.
-Cooking is done by heating stones under a fire, wrapping the meat in large leaves, and placing the hot stones on top until the meat is cooked.
+Food is cooked using stones previously heated in a fire placed on top of meat wrapped in large leaves.
 As food is abundant in the forest, none is stored.

 The Kombai also eat the larvae of the capricorn beetle, called sago grub, which is considered a delicacy.
-To harvest these, the Kombai cut down a sago tree, leave it for a month, then wrap the tree in leaves and let it rot for three months.
-After this time has passed, they collect the larvae.
-This traditional food is used in festivities with neighbouring clans and tribes to strengthen social ties.
+To harvest them, a sago tree is cut down and left for a month, then wrapped in leaves and left to rot for three months, after which time the larvae are collected.
+This traditional food is used in festivities with neighboring clans and tribes to strengthen social ties.